 Children will be actively encouraged to avoid touching their face.

-Children will be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular handwashing and sneezing into a tissue and disposing of the tissue in a lidded bin.
+Children will be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular handwashing, coughing and sneezing into tissues, and disposing of the tissue in a lidded bin.

 Wherever possible, we would respectfully ask that all children wear fresh clothes daily.